CarlosFocil/CarlosFocil.github.io/index.md

 ---
 ### Metatranscriptomic analysis of a microbial consortium
-In this project, I designed the bioinformatics methodology and workflow for the study of the metatranscriptome of a microbial consortium The general workflow consisted of the following steps:
+In this project, I designed the bioinformatics methodology and workflow for the study of the metatranscriptome of a microbial consortium.
+The general workflow consisted of the following steps:
 RNA-seq reads processing -> De novo metatranscriptome assembly -> Reads alignment and quantification -> Functional and domain prediction